Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

-Here $|u_\alpha\rangle$ is the eigenstate of energy $E_\alpha$ for the system in a $z$-direction magnetic field and with open boundaries at $z = \pm L/2$, $v_x$ and $v_y$ are the velocity operators, $f(x)$ is the Fermi distribution, $V$ is the volume of the slab.
-By tuning the Fermi energy to the region in Eq.~\eqref{surfacerange}, we can calculate the corresponding surface conductance, as shown in Fig.~\ref{fg:figure1} (f). $\sigma_{xy}$ exhibits distinctive integer plateaus as a function of the inverse of magnetic field, demonstrating that the quantum Hall effect arises from drumhead surface states.
+where $|u_\alpha\rangle$ is the eigenstate of energy $E_\alpha$ for the slab in a $z$-direction magnetic field and with open boundaries at $z = \pm L/2$, $v_x$ and $v_y$ are the velocity operators, $f(x)$ is the Fermi distribution, $V$ is the volume of the slab.
+By tuning the Fermi energy to the region in Eq.~\eqref{surfacerange}, we can calculate the surface conductance, as shown in Fig.~\ref{fg:diffe} (d). $\sigma_{xy}$ exhibits distinctive integer plateaus as a function of the inverse of magnetic field, showing that the quantum Hall effect arises from drumhead surface states.

-{ \emph{Nodal-line semimetal} CaAgAs}--The above is a general case.
-From now on, we switch to an experimentally realized material CaAgAs \cite{WangXB17prbrc} when spin-orbital coupling interaction is small.
-For the surface states of CaAgAs, the period of surface Hall conductance in magnetic fields can be analytically obtained by the Onsager relation
+Two remarks are in order.
+First, to observe the quantized Hall conductance of the drumhead surface states, it is required to deplete the bulk carriers by tuning the Fermi energy to the energy at the nodal ring.
+Second, the transport between the two surfaces of the nodal-ring semimetals is not necessarily for the formation of 3D quantum Hall effect, because the drumhead surface states can form a closed Fermi loop needed by Landau levels and the quantum Hall effect on a single surface.
+Nevertheless, it is possible for the nodal ring to connect the top and bottom surface states to give a 3D quantum Hall effect.